kalch/Docs/aspnet/conceptual-overview/aspnet.rst

 Servers
 -------

-The ASP.NET Core hosting model does not directly listen for requests, rather it relies on an HTTP :doc:`server </fundamentals/servers>` implementation to forward the request to the application.
+The ASP.NET Core hosting model does not directly listen for requests; rather it relies on an HTTP :doc:`server </fundamentals/servers>` implementation to forward the request to the application.
 The forwarded request is wrapped as a set of feature interfaces that the application then composes into an ``HttpContext``.
 ASP.NET Core includes a managed cross-platform web server, called :ref:`Kestrel <kestrel>`, that you would typically run behind a production web server like `IIS <https://iis.net>`__ or `nginx <http://nginx.org>`__.

 Web root
 --------